svaksha/aksh/Agam/2015-10-26-svaksha-conquaire.md

 ## Framework - Data Quality Assesment
 + Quality checks on data for range and errors.
-+ Domain-independent tests check syntactic wellformedness.
++ Domain-independent tests check syntactic well-formedness.
-+ Validate data according to schemas. _Task_: Integrate validation scripts into platform.
++ Validate data according to schemas. _Task_: Integrate validation scripts into the platform.
 + Provision of metadata and consistent use of vocabulary.
 + Open availability of scripts for automation tasks.
 + Domain-specific quality checks will be implemented and integrated into the framework as services in a plug-in framework.